kjh-bryan/gift-redemption-app/README.md

 <h3 align="center">Gift Redemption App</h3>

    <p align="center">
-     This is a Node.js and TypeScript-based system designed for managing team gift redemption within a department during the Christmas season.
+     This is a NextJS + Node.js and TypeScript-based system designed for managing team gift redemption within a department during the Christmas season.
 It allows representatives from each team to redeem their gifts, ensuring fairness and eligibility verification.
     <br />
    <!-- <a href="">View Demo</a> -->
   </p>